FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/the_oauth_event_class.md

 you can listen before, and after the authorization form process.
 So, you can save the user's choice, and even bypass the authorization process.
 Let's look at an example.

 Assuming we have a _Many to Many_ relation between clients, and users.
-An `OAuthEvent` contains a `ClientInterface` instance, a `UserInterface` instance (coming from the [Security Component](http://symfony.com/doc/current/book/security.html)), and a flag to determine whether the client has been accepted, or not.
+A `PreAuthorizationEvent` or `PostAuthorizationEvent` contains a `ClientInterface` instance, a `UserInterface` instance (coming from the [Security Component](http://symfony.com/doc/current/book/security.html)), and a flag to determine whether the client has been accepted, or not.